-In a 2-year degree program, biomedical electronics students gain a foundation in physics and technical mathematics and learn about digital and solid state electronics.
-They study alternating and direct currents, circuitry, computer systems and microprocessors and learn to maintain various pieces of medical equipment.
+In an associate's degree program, biomedical electronics students gain a foundation in physics and technical mathematics and learn about digital and solid state electronics.
+Students learn how to maintain various pieces of medical equipment.
+Common coursework includes:

 Licenses and Certifications

 Many employers prefer hiring technicians who possess voluntary certifications, such as the Certified Biomedical Equipment Technician credential offered by the Association for the Advancement of Medical Instrumentation (www.aami.org).
 Other certifications, including the Certified Radiology Equipment Specialist and the Certified Laboratory Equipment Specialist, are also granted by the organization.

 In order to earn these certifications, applicants must meet education and experience requirements and pass separate exams for each credential.
 Certification is good for three years, but certified professionals need to participate in continuing education programs to maintain certification.